saaiif/teachmint_fe_challenge/README.md

 2. Then run "yarn install" command
 3. And Then "yarn start"

-Yeah all set is ready to explore.
+Yeah all set this project is ready to explore.

 Thanks TeachMint for this task.